natenka/pyneng-book-en/docs/source/book/20_jinjs2/3g_include.rst

      network 10.0.2.0 0.0.0.255 area 2
      network 10.1.1.0 0.0.0.255 area 0

-Итоговая конфигурация получилась такой, как будто строки из шаблонов ospf.txt и vlans.txt находились в шаблоне switch.txt.
+The resulting configuration is as if lines from templates ospf.txt and vlans.txt were in switch.txt template.

-Шаблон templates/router.txt:
+Template templates/router.txt:

 ::